jaspector

 Any construction, installation, renovation, or modification of wastewater treatment facilities under 3,000 GPD requires a county construction permit, unless an ordinance exemption applies

+Not all construction work requires a permit in unincorporated Hickory County, MO.
 The following work is generally exempt: Systems with maximum daily sewage flow of 3,000 GPD or more; Wastewater facilities connected to sewage systems operated by or on behalf of an incorporated municipality or incorporated public sewer district within the county; Single-family residence lots of 3 acres or more if all system points are at least 10 feet from property lines and no effluent enters adjoining property, contaminates surface or groundwater, or creates a nuisance; No lot-size exemption applies if the property is adjacent to a lake operated by the Corps of Engineers or by a public utility.
+When in doubt, confirm with the local building department before starting work.